Surprised to see a plumbing article on a MoneySaving site? Don't be, plumbing is very expensive and if you can do it yourself, you'll save some cash.

 If buying a bath I recommend an extra thick steel bath, which is the same as a standard steel bath apart from it is manufactured with thicker steel giving a superior feel for not much money.

-Q: Our shower of 4 years has stopped being hot.
+Our shower of four years has stopped being hot.
 Super pressure, but completely cold.
 Do we just replace it, or can we do something about it?

 It depends on who the manufacturer is.
 It's a minefield repairing showers, as they are all different.
 If you do know who the manufacturer is, contact them and request a new thermostatic cartridge, if you don't – seek professional help